 Who made flexible dieting famous?

-I can’t tell you who the originator is, but most people learn about it from members of the so-called aesthetic crew, which consists of “shredded” fitness models and lightweight bodybuilders fighting the ugliness of modern professional bodybuilders who have become grotesque creatures due to playing the size game.
+I can’t tell you who the exact originator is, but most people learn about it from members of the so-called aesthetic crew.

-That’s why you often see guys like Matt Ogus, Jeff Seid, Chris Jones and their fellow aesthetic brothers in fast food restaurants reloading on junk food while flexing their biceps and admiring one another.
+It’s not a coincidence that you often get to see guys like Matt Ogus, Jeff Seid, Chris Jones and their fellow aesthetic brothers consume junk food in fast food restaurants while flexing their biceps and admiring one another.

 “Flex your biceps for me, Jeffrey.”

-This is a commonly practiced behavior among the members of the aesthetic crew.
-Rumor has it they also like knocking on door after door in order to show their abs, arms and chest muscles to strangers.
+This is a common behavior for members of the aesthetic crew.
+Rumor has it that they also like knocking on doors to show their abs, arms and chest muscles to strangers.
 It makes the world a more aesthetic place, they say.
 Don’t believe me?
 Here’s the video: https://www.youtube.com/watch?v=dcooJcAns7o

-Note: The video is not safe for work at all.
+Note: The video is not safe for work.
 In fact, it’s better to get caught watching regular porn than this garbage.
 Why?
 Try it and you will see.

 Does flexible dieting work?

 One of the hardest parts of dieting is keeping the bad simple carbohydrates under control.
 Carbs are the playboys of the food industry.
 They are everywhere and constantly in your face.
-The result is a carb based oversexualization that has taken over the entire world.
-The main reason is that carbs are cheaper to make and usually taste great.
-They also give you a drug like high which coupled with provocative names and shiny packaging lures many people into excessive sugar eating.
-The downside is that processed carbohydrates can fuck your system really well too and are the reason why your dentist has a house by the beach, drives an Aston Martin and wears jeans more expensive than your phone.
-Oh, brother let me tell you.
-I used to go to an expensive dentist that was constantly wearing DC pants bought from a skateshop.
-I couldn’t afford them, and I hated this mouth intruder with a passion.
-This was one of the first times I decided to limit my carb consumption and stop sponsoring this greedy teeth driller.
-It did work.
+The result is a carb based over-sexualization.
+This happens because carbs are cheap and usually taste great.
+They also give you a high which coupled with provocative names and shiny packaging lures many people into excessive sugar consumption.
+The downside is that processed carbohydrates can play a number on your system.
+Moreover, they are the reason why your dentist has a house by the beach, drives an Aston Martin and wears jeans more expensive than your computer.

 Out of the three main macronutrients, carbs are the least important and yet the most seductive.
-Simple processed carbohydrates behave like a bad girl that comes with all the trouble in the world, and yet you want her the most anyway.
-When the dream is over and you wake up, regret and emotional pain settle in.
+Processed carbohydrates behave like a bad girl that comes with all the trouble in the world, and yet you still want her.
+When the dream is over, you wake up with regret and emotional pain settles in.
 “I should have known better.”

-Back in the day I knew a fanatic follower of the low carb keto diet who was often advising people to only eat the dirtiest possible carbs such as pancakes, chocolate bars, candies and even just sugar if you are into it.
-His idea was that those taste much better than the so-called saint like carbohydrates such as brown rice and oat meal.
-According to him the so-called slow releasing carbs are more harmful than the dirty cheap version because they elevate your blood sugar for a longer period of time compared to the short spike you get from pure sugar.
-However, his diet was limiting all carbohydrates to about 15% of your total consumption for the day while the rest of the food was protein and fat.
-Those 15% were considered just a small portion of the big picture that does not make or break your diet.
-Therefore, it made sense to use simple carbs to satisfy your cravings for garbage food instead of driving yourself crazy with oat meal slavery.
-This method does work and it is a form of flexible dieting that keeps the candy boy in you happy.
-Is it the healthiest way?
-No, but it does work.
+I know a fanatic follower of the low carb keto diet who advises people to eat the dirtiest carbs such as pancakes, chocolate bars, candies and even just sugar if you are into it.
+His reasoning is that those taste much better than the so-called saint carbohydrates (e.g., brown rice and oat meal).
+In addition, according to him, the slow releasing carbs are more harmful than the dirty cheap version because they elevate your blood sugar for a longer period of time compared to the short spike that you get from pure sugar.
+However, he also advises people to limit their carbs to 15% of the food consumed in a day.

-Will flexible dieting give me shredded abs while allowing me to eat cupcakes and occasionally test the evolution of technological food in fast food restaurants?
+Will flexible dieting give me shredded abs while allowing me to test the evolution of fast food?

-It can give you abs as along as you maintain the required caloric deficit.
-If that condition is not met, even clean eating will not give you the desired “shredded abs”.
-There are a lot of permabulkers who don’t eat bad foods, they just eat a lot.
-At the same time, there are a lot of skinny ripped dudes who live on ice cream and have more definition than the clean fatsos.
-However, flexible dieting is not going to make you as ripped as the fitness models promoting this way of eating.
+It will give you abs as long as you maintain the required caloric deficit.
+If that condition is not met, even clean eating will not make you shredded.
+Many fatsos don’t eat bad foods, they just eat a lot.
+Meanwhile, there are skinny dudes who live on ice cream and have more definition than the clean fatsos because their overall calories are low.
+However, flexible dieting is not going to give you the leanness showcased by modern fitness models.

 What are the downsides of flexible dieting?

-I had a friend who at one point started eating exclusively at McDonald’s and KFC and while he remained almost the same visually, he developed a nasty stomach problem.
-It’s not only about how you look, but also about how you feel.
+I had a friend who at one point decided to eat exclusively at McDonald’s and KFC.
+He remained almost the same visually but developed a nasty stomach problem.

-With that said, if you keep the junk at moderate level, I don’t think you will experience serious problems.
-There is a point above which you will get hurt, but as long as you stay below it, you will be fine.
+If you keep the consumption of junk food at a moderate level, you are unlikely to experience serious problems.
+There is a threshold beyond which you will get hurt, but as long as you stay below it, you will be fine.